Freitsabes/httpsend/README.md

 # How-To:
 python HTTPSend.py [-s] [-q] filename.http [filename1.http] ...

-works on files containing http requests in given order If -s option is provided, use https
+Skript works on files containing http requests in given order.
+If -s option is provided, use https
 If -q option is provided, do not print response

 freitsabes@gmail.com
 Possible future improvements:
 - When folder is provided instead of files, go through files in folder alphabetically.
 - add error handling